marcduranxanco/t3f_api/documentation/api/user.md

 <a id="putusers"></a>
 ## PUT /users/{id}/
-Update user:
+Update user.
+Only available for Admin and superAdmin roles.

+**PARAMETERS**
-Params: All parameters are optional.
+All parameters are optional.
 * user_name
 * name
 * surname
 * email
+* role
 * password

 **QUERY**
 Json in body:
 ``` json
 {